Invariances: The Genealogy of Ethics

-Nozick's last book, Invariances, pursues a theme begun in The Nature of Rationality that he calls the genealogy of ethics, in contrast to a justificatory account.
+Invariances pursues a theme begun in The Nature of Rationality that Nozick calls the genealogy of ethics, in contrast to a justificatory account.
 It identifies coordination of activity for mutual benefit as the evolutionary source and function of ethics.
 He focuses on a time frame that starts with our hunter-gatherer ancestors, though he reckons a genealogy could go down the nonexistent evolutionary ladder indefinitely (to the cooperation of genes on the chromosome, etc.).
 He contrasts his genealogical project with David Gauthier's justificatory account in several respects.
 One of these is that Nozick does not take cooperation to mutual advantage to be the whole of ethics; rather, he includes other layers as well.
 He sketched these in The Examined Life as a four-layer structure.
 Its fundamental layer is the Ethic of Respect, essentially the deontological ethic of individual rights defended in Anarchy, State, and Utopia as well as in Invariances, where it becomes the functional "core" of ethics.
 Evolution has selected us to abhor doing certain things to others and to abhor having those things done to ourselves, and this abhorrence gets systematized in groups of mutual benefit by moral codes that protect individual rights and duties.